Chitra-Dey/Weather_API_Project/Readme.md

 GET /weather?city=London → returns current weather.
 Store a history of user searches in DB.

+About
+WeatherAPI is a simple yet powerful API service designed to provide accurate and real-time weather information for any city around the globe.Also it can show the searched history of a authenticated user and for reducing API Hitting traffic it use cache memory temporarily for fetching the response .

 (We will use httpx module in python to make the asynchronous API call.)

 Emailstr is a special kind of email-validator